LANDIS-II-Foundation/Tool-Docker-Apptainer/README.md

 <h1 align="center">LANDIS-II Docker and Apptainer</h1>

-Ressources to create and use a Docker Image and an Apptainer containing the [LANDIS-II model](https://www.landis-ii.org/) and its extensions, for use on almost any environment, including supercomputing clusters.
+Resources to create and use a Docker Image and an Apptainer containing the [LANDIS-II model](https://www.landis-ii.org/) and its extensions, for use on almost any environment, including supercomputing clusters.

 ## 🐋 What is Docker ?